behzadk/fpl_ml/README.md

 # Fantasy Premier League Machine Learning
 Repository for preparation, analysis, model fitting and prediction for fantasy premier league data.

+Credit to https://github.com/vaastav/Fantasy-Premier-League for building a fantastic data resource.

 ### Project aims
 First stage of the project is to train models and perform model selection, predicting player scores for each game week of a premier league season.
 We are only using features that are available on https://fantasy.premierleague.com.
 We take a model agnostic approach to the models we use, this repo will support scikit-learn and pytorch models.